 Bobtail squid are tiny spotted cephalopods, with adults a mere 2 inches long.
 Like their relatives such as octopus and cuttlefish, these invertebrates have well-developed nervous systems biologists have studied for decades.
 But their auditory system is still largely unknown.
 What can they hear underwater?
 Are they sensitive to noise pollution?
 Could it affect their development?

 “These are fascinating questions that have implications for how neural development is influenced by dynamic experiences in cephalopods,” said Angie Michaiel, Ph.D., science program fellow at The Kavli Foundation.
 “We want to support scientists who explore fundamental questions in neuroscience such as this.”

 The Kavli Foundation has a new partnership with the Grass Foundation.
-Its most recent support is a fellowship at the University of Chicago’s Marine Biological Laboratory, home of the Ecosystems Center.
-This summer’s fellowship has been awarded to Rosalyn Putland, Ph.D., a senior scientist at the Centre for Environment, Fisheries, and Aquaculture Science in England.
+Its most recent support is a fellowship at the Marine Biological Laboratory, home of the Ecosystems Center.
+The summer 2022 fellowship has been awarded to Rosalyn Putland, Ph.D., a senior scientist at the Centre for Environment, Fisheries, and Aquaculture Science in England.
 She studies the effects of sound pollution on aquatic life, with a special interest in understudied species.